jesusgomeznuz/canicasbrawl/assets/chatgpt_interaction.md

 3. **Maximize leader changes** so both characters not only sing the same amount of time but also constantly alternate singing (**High Priority**).
 4. **Have the marble with the least singing time win** (**Low Priority**).

+Marceline and Dipper will compete; also, assign the marbles that will not participate.

 ---

 ## Provided Data: